 Phase Two of the Measure RR funded escalator overhaul program will involve 38 escalators at downtown Oakland's 12th St. and 19th St. Stations, and at San Francisco's 16th/Mission St. and 24th/Mission St. Stations.
 Future phases will involve the remaining 96 escalators.

 We understand the major disruption caused by our escalators being taken out of service, but please understand these units have been heavily used for decades for up to 20 hours a day year round.
 The wear and tear necessitates that they be upgraded and replaced.

 Protective Canopy Project

 The Escalator Modernization Program is taking place in conjunction with the construction of 22 Measure RR funded protective canopies over street level entrances for the Embarcadero, Montgomery, Powell and Civic Center Stations.
-Once the contract is awarded, we anticipate building six canopies per year.
+Once the contract is awarded in early 2019, we anticipate building six canopies per year.

 Two pilot canopies (one at Powell Station and one at Civic Center Station) are under construction and will open by Fall 2018.
 The canopies are a state code requirement for new escalator investments.

 They will not only protect the new escalators from the wear-and-tear of elements like rain and wind-swept debris, but they will provide an added layer of station security and cleanliness through motorized gates that allow the entrances to be locked at street level when stations are closed.

 We have learned from the 19th St. Station Canopy Project in Oakland, completed in 2015, that the added protection has reduced escalator down time by about 30%, so significant improvement is anticipated for escalator performance in downtown San Francisco when the Canopy/Escalator Replacement Project are completed.
 All of the canopies are scheduled to be up by 2025.

 Read the detailed presentation given to the BART Board of Directors in November 2017 highlighting our escalator and canopy program.